MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-S-Subdivision-Stability/part-173-Special-Rules-Pertaining-Vessel-Use/subpart-C-School-Ships/section-173.063.md

 (a) Except as provided in this section, each sailing school vessel must meet the intact stability requirements in §§ 170.170, 171.050, and 171.055 of this chapter.

-(b) In applying the requirements in §§ 170.170 and 171.050 of this subchapter, the value of “T” is equal to the angle of heel at which the deck edge is immersed or1/3 of the downflooding angle, whichever is less.
+(b) In applying the requirements in §§ 170.170 and 171.050 of this subchapter, the value of “T” is equal to the angle of heel at which the deck edge is immersed or 1/3 of the downflooding angle, whichever is less.

 (c) In applying the requirements of § 171.055(d) (1) and (2) of this subchapter—